kickstandproject/payload/doc/source/devref/unit.tests.rst

   have obviously made changes that only affect our project but we credit the OpenStack project for the original [#f1]_.

-Stripe contains a suite of unit tests, in the stripe/tests directory.
+Payload contains a suite of unit tests, in the payload/tests directory.

 Any proposed code change will be automatically rejected by the Kickstand Project Jenkins server if the change causes unit test failures.